 Advantages of a class where teachers do all the taking?

 - Each class has a limited time frame and this model allows teachers to finish their lessons.

-- Teachers can deliver lectures to all the students.
+- Teachers can deliver the lectures to all the students.

 - Teachers do not get interrupted by irrelevant questions raised by the students.

-- Students can focus more or leaning and can solve their questions at a later time.
+- Students can focus more or leaning and can solve their questions in a later time.

 - The teacher can end the syllabus before the exam.